-Department of Administration and Leadership (24) Department of Curriculum and Instruction (3) Department of Educational Foundations and Research (3) Department of Educational Psychology and Counseling (3) Electives selected in consultation with the adviser (12)
+Department of Administration and Leadership (24) Department of Curriculum and Instruction (3) Department of Educational Foundations and Research (3) Department of Educational Psychology and Counseling (3) Electives selected in consultation with the adviser (9) School of Religion (3)

 This program is flexible enough to allow the student who needs the theory and practical skills of leadership to plan a personalized program.
 The program should be planned in consultation with an adviser, and it must be approved by the Department of Administration and Leadership.